Iberia Flight 933

+Background

-Aircraft and crew
+Aircraft

-The aircraft operating was a McDonnell Douglas DC-10-30, manufactured in early 1973 by McDonnell Douglas at Long Beach Airport, California.
-At the time of the accident, it was nine months old and flown a total of 2,016 flight hours.
+The aircraft involved was a McDonnell Douglas DC-10-30, manufactured in early 1973 by McDonnell Douglas at Long Beach Airport, California.
+At the time of the accident, it was nine months old and had flown a total of 2,016 flight hours.
 It was registered as N54627 during a certification test but re-registered as EC-CBN when it was delivered to Iberia Airlines in August 1973.
-Once, it was photographed previously for Iberia Airlines postcards and merchandise.
+It was photographed previously for Iberia Airlines postcards and merchandise.

+Crew

 The cockpit crew consisted of Captain Jesus Calderón Gaztelu (age 53), First Officer Alfredo Perez Vega (54), Flight Engineer Celedonio Martin Santos (42), and Radio Operator/Navigator Candido Garcia Bueno (51).
-Captain Calderón had 21,705 flight hours.
-First Officer Perez had 34,189 hours, Flight Engineer Martin had 15,317 hours of flight time, and Radio Operator/Navigator Garcia had 14,562 hours.
+Captain Calderón was hired in 1953 and had 21,705 flight hours, including 426 hours in the DC-10.
+First Officer Perez was hired in 1946 and had 34,189 hours, including 403 hours in the DC-10.
+Flight Engineer Martin was hired in 1952 and had 15,317 hours of flight time, including 263 hours in the DC-10.
+Radio Operator/Navigator Garcia was hired in 1941 and had 14,562 hours, including 384 hours in the DC-10.